anilsathyan7/sudoku/README.md

 #Locally :-

 Add your 'Client ID' in the space provided.
   Start the server and set it listening at a specific port adress.
   Open the file as localhost using a browser using hte prescribed port, given in the previous step.
   Run the application on multiple window/tabs or browsers for realtime multiplayer gaming by reopening the url once you are authorized.

 #Online:-

-You may host the same in google app-engine or similar setup and run the game from different systems with differetn accounts.
+You may host the same in google app-engine or similar setup and run the game from different systems with different accounts.
   Use the same url everywhere once you have logged in.

 ## Versioning